hephaestus-ng/hephaestus-cli/README.md

 ## Development

-When developing new features or new assets, the best current solution is to compile our shell in ghci and reload it when needed with :r, to check and test the new written code.
+When developing new features or new assets, the best current solution is to compile our shell in ghci and reload it when needed.

 First, clone all of hephaestus's repositories under the same directory (hephaestus/ or any/):